szczypiorofix/unity-sherpa-onnx/sherpa-android/SherpaOnnxPlugin/README.md

 # Sherpa ONNX Plugin

 ## Disclaimer
-All code (/src/main/java/com/k2fa/sherap/onnx) was rewrited for Jova  but originally (in Kotlin) comes from [Sherpa ONNX Repository](https://github.com/k2-fsa/sherpa-onnx).
+All code (/src/main/java/com/k2fa/sherap/onnx) was rewrited for Java  but originally (in Kotlin) comes from [Sherpa ONNX Repository](https://github.com/k2-fsa/sherpa-onnx).
 I just rewrited the code for Java and better understanding (for me), so generally the credits go not for me.

 ## Additional libraries and models